 A Boosted Regression Trees model (BRT) was developed to study the mathematical relationships between Fraser River Sockeye Salmon recruitment and multiple environmental variables.

-In general, the BRT model is able to reproduce major variations observed and can explain over 50% of the variability in recruitment of all selected Sockeye Salmon stocks.
+In general, the BRT models are able to reproduce major variations observed and can explain over 50% of the variability in recruitment of all selected Sockeye Salmon stocks.

-The key environmental parameters that explain the variability vary among stocks.
+The BRT models identify effective females spawners or juvenile abundance as the top contributor for predicting the recruitments of 15 (out of 19) Sockeye Salmon stocks while the contributions of various environmental parameters are less preeminent (<30% of the total recruitment variance) and diverse in their relationships with the recruitments of the stocks.

-BRT forecasts of Sockeye Salmon recruitment are a viable alternative to current forecast models to inform harvest and stock assessment planning for the coming fishing season.
+BRT forecasts of Sockeye Salmon recruitment are a viable alternative to current forecast models to inform stock assessment and harvest planning for the coming fishing season.

 Descriptions of data time series and the machine learning method